plucins/FlashcardsAndroid/README.md

 # FlashcardsAndroid

 #Description
   Application to support language skill development.
-At the bigining with suppor for one language in futore, we hope add more
+At the beginning with support for one language, in the future we hope to add more.

  #Team
   Sławek (s15976) Adam (s15814)